-- have the right to fulfil their role within the school community, being given every opportunity to teach effectively - have the responsibility to promote the achievement and welfare of all students in an environment that is safe and supports their needs - have the responsibility to implement and manage the schools Behaviour Policy in a consistent way, rewarding and sanctioning students appropriately - have the responsibility to plan, deliver and monitor a curriculum that challenges students, using a range of learning and teaching styles - have the responsibility to report to parents the attitude to learning and progress made by their child - have the responsibility to model and teach respectful behaviour and should have the highest expectations of behaviour - have the right to support and to develop skills needed to ensure effective behaviour but also to have the responsibility to seek support should it be needed - 'School leaders will be visibly and consistently supporting all staff in managing behaviour.'
+- have the right to be trained and inducted into our behaviour policy and expectations, with ongoing opportunities to develop best practice over the course of the year. - have the right to fulfil their role within the school community, being given every opportunity to teach effectively - have the responsibility to promote the achievement and welfare of all students in an environment that is safe and supports their needs - have the responsibility to implement and manage the schools Behaviour Policy in a consistent way, rewarding and sanctioning students appropriately - have the responsibility to plan, deliver and monitor a curriculum that challenges students, using a range of learning and teaching styles - have the responsibility to report to parents the attitude to learning and progress made by their child - have the responsibility to model and teach respectful behaviour and should have the highest expectations of behaviour - have the right to support and to develop skills needed to ensure effective behaviour but also to have the responsibility to seek support should it be needed - 'School leaders will be visibly and consistently supporting all staff in managing behaviour.'
 (7)